+Slide 1: Introduction

-- The focus of this presentation is to clarify the distinction between the AEC test and the AEC principle and evaluate whether the Draft Guidelines correctly codify it. - One key concern raised regarding the Draft Guidelines is their diminished focus on the AEC test, particularly in evaluating whether a dominant company's conduct excludes equally efficient competitors. - Critics argue this shift diverges from the effects-based analysis established in case law. - At the same time, confusion persists regarding the so-called AEC principle a concept used in court by defendants to argue that conduct is only abusive if it excludes a hypothetical, equally efficient competitor. - According to some lawyers, however, the so-called "AEC principle" never existed.
-They argue that it was invented by improperly combining two distinct doctrines: the AEC test and the objective of Article 102 to protect competition rather than competitors.
+The focus of this presentation is to clarify the distinction between the AEC test and the AEC principle and evaluate whether the Draft Guidelines correctly codify it.

+Slide 2: Concerns in the Draft Guidelines

+One key concern raised regarding the Draft Guidelines is their diminished focus on the AEC test, particularly in evaluating whether a dominant company's conduct excludes equally efficient competitors.

+Critics argue this shift diverges from the effects-based analysis established in case law.

+At the same time, confusion persists regarding the so-called AEC principle - a concept used in court by defendants to argue that conduct is only abusive if it excludes a hypothetical, equally efficient competitor.

-What is the AEC Principle?
+Slide 3: What is the AEC Principle?
 Conceptual Distinction

-- The AEC principle refers to the broader benchmark that Article 102 protects the competitive structure, not individual competitors. - The central concern is whether the conduct is capable of producing exclusionary effects that distort effective competition. - Where a competitor is excluded or marginalized, the concern is not whether the competitors are as efficient, but whether the exclusion results in a loss of competitive pressure more broadly. - Even less efficient rivals (in terms of cost structure) may still constrain a dominant firm, particularly in industries with high fixed costs, economies of scale, or first-mover advantages. - The principle recognizes that only a competitor that can impose competitive constraints on the dominant firm poses a legitimate competitive threat, even if they are not strictly as efficient, i.e., the same cost structure as the dominant firm.
+The AEC principle refers to the broader benchmark that Article 102 protects the competitive structure, not individual competitors.

+The central concern is whether the conduct is capable of producing exclusionary effects that distort effective competition.

+Where a competitor is excluded or marginalized, the concern is not whether the competitors are as efficient, but whether the exclusion results in a loss of competitive pressure more broadly.

+Even less efficient rivals (in terms of cost structure) may still constrain a dominant firm, particularly in industries with high fixed costs, economies of scale, or first-mover advantages.

+The principle recognizes that only a competitor that can impose competitive constraints on the dominant firm poses a legitimate competitive threat, even if they are not strictly as efficient, i.e., the same cost structure as the dominant firm.
+The AEC test, in contrast, is a price-cost analysis that compares a dominant firm's price and costs to determine if a hypothetical rival could compete under the same conditions.
-What is the AEC Test?

-- The AEC test, in contrast, is a price-cost analysis that compares a dominant firm's price and costs to determine if a hypothetical rival could compete under the same conditions. - Endorsed by courts in price-related abuse cases such as TeliaSonera, Deutsche Telekom, and Post Danmark I. Even when applied, the AEC test forms only one element in a broader effects-based analysis. - Do the Draft Guidelines correctly codify the AEC test regarding pricebased abuses?
-The answer is yes - However, its application is not legally required in some cases.
-The test is described as optional (Unilever), one tool among others (Post Danmark II), and inappropriate for non-pricing conduct (Google Shopping). - Passing the test does not preclude a finding of anticompetitive effects it must be weighed within the full analysis of all the factors.
+Slide 4: The AEC Test in Case Law

+Endorsed by courts in price-related abuse cases such as TeliaSonera, Deutsche Telekom, and Post Danmark I, where assessing whether a price is abusive necessitates a comparison with costs.

+The test is routinely used in margin squeeze cases.
+Even when applied, the AEC test forms only one element in a broader effects-based analysis.

+However, its application is not legally required in some cases.
+The test is described as optional (Unilever), one tool among others (Post Danmark II), and inappropriate for non-pricing conduct (Google Shopping).

+Passing the test does not preclude a finding of anticompetitive effects - it must be weighed within the full analysis of all the factors.

-Do the Draft Guidelines correctly codify the AEC principle and test regarding Exclusive dealing?
+Slide 5: Do the Draft Guidelines correctly codify the AEC principle and test regarding Exclusive dealing

-- In exclusive dealing cases, the Commission relies on a rebuttable presumption of harm. - Relevant factors include dominance, coverage, duration, and potential exclusionary strategies (Draft Guidelines, para.
+In exclusive dealing cases, the Commission relies on a rebuttable presumption of harm.

+Relevant factors include dominance, coverage, duration, and potential exclusionary strategies (Draft Guidelines, para.
 83; see also Intel, para.
+139).

-139). - The reference to an as-efficient competitor has been removed, indicating that efficiency does not need to be assessed. - Draft Guidelines (para 73) confirm that showing affected competitors are as efficient as the dominant firm is not required. - Clarification is still needed: the price-cost test is not applicable in these cases and should be stated more explicitly.
+The reference to an as-efficient competitor has been removed, indicating that efficiency does not need to be assessed.

+Draft Guidelines (para 73) confirm that showing affected competitors are as efficient as the dominant firm is not required.

+Clarification is still needed: the price-cost test is not applicable in these cases and should be stated more explicitly.

-Do the Draft Guidelines correctly codify the AEC principle and test regarding Conditional Rebates?
+Slide 6: Do the Draft Guidelines correctly codify the AEC principle and test regarding Conditional Rebates